mariacflorenza/ds2-2025/practice/environment/coiled/README.md

 ### Jupyter notebook

-From your computer, you can use Coiled to create a Jupyter Lab instance in the cloud that will synchronise your local files to the cloud instance:
+From your computer, you can use Coiled to create a Jupyter Lab instance in the cloud that will synchronise your local files to the cloud instance.
+For the synchronisation to work, you're required to install the [``mutagen``](https://mutagen.io/documentation/introduction/installation) software for your OS.

 ```bash
 conda activate ds2-coiled-2025